-We operate state-of-the-art facilities specially designed to separate your dry mixed recycling into individual recyclable streams.
-Get a quote today and ensure that your waste is handled by the experts.
+Bywaters’ state-of-the-art facility is specially designed to separate your dry mixed recycling into individual recyclable streams.
+Contact us today for recycling solutions by waste management experts.

-Dry mixed recycling, or DMR for short, includes everything that would normally go into a recycling bin (e.g. cardboard, glass, and plastic).
-We provide secure containers to store our clients’ DMR, and work in partnership to develop a convenient collection schedule to ensure a seamless service.
+Dry mixed recycling (DMR for short) is one of our most popular recycling services, disposing of items that would normally go into your recycling bin, like cardboard, glass and plastic.
+We provide you with secure containers to help you manage any large volumes of DMR and then organise a convenient collection schedule to ensure a seamless service.

-Our materials recovery facility (MRF) is powered by 4,000 solar panels and contains state-of-the-art equipment designed to separate recyclable waste into individual streams, enabling us to offer a large variety of recycling services.
-At our facility, waste undertakes a twelve-step segregation process in order to recycle as much as possible.
+Our East London materials recovery facility (MRF) is powered by 4,000 solar panels and uses state-of-the-art equipment to separate waste into individual streams.
+This enables us to sort your dry mixed recycling through a twelve-step segregation process in order to recycle as many materials as possible.

 Materials are then baled ready to be recycled into new products like glass bottles, plastic toys, and paper.
 Our commitment to sustainability means none of your dry mixed recycling will go directly to landfill.